Kapp Niles

-KAPP Werkzeugmaschinen GmbH is a manufacturer of machines and tools for finishing of gears and profiles.
-About a third of the turnover is made in Germany and two-thirds in international operations.
-[1] The company headquartered in Coburg (Bavaria) was founded in 1953.
+KAPP NILES is a globally operating group of companies with solutions for finishing gears and profiles.
+The company is headquartered in Coburg, Germany.

 History

 In 1953, Bernhard Kapp, managing director and partner of the company Waldrich Coburg, founded the machine building company KAPP & Co..
 The company started its activities with the continuation of the production program of woodworking machines from COMAG (Coburger Maschinenbau GmbH), whose assets were purchased.

 In 1958, the company began the construction of tool grinding machines.
 Surface and profile grinding as well as milling machines were built.
 According to the statement of the company, in 1975 the largest hob grinding machine of the world was produced.
 In 1977 Bernhard Kapp resigned from the Waldrich company and devoted his professional activities only to his own company.

 Since the 1980s KAPP provides profile grinding machines among others for the aerospace and automotive industry as well as for transmission manufacturers.
 In 1981, worldwide the first non-dressable profile grinding wheel with CBN technology has been developed.
-In the 1980s, four subsidiaries were established: KAPP TECHNOLOGIES in the USA, KAPP Technologie in Coburg, KAPP TEC in Brazil and KAPP JAPAN TECHNOLOGIES in Japan.
+In the 1980s, four subsidiaries were established: KAPP TECHNOLOGIES in the USA, KAPP Technologie in Coburg, Germany, KAPPTEC in Brazil and KAPP JAPAN TECHNOLOGIES in Japan.

 In 1983, Martin Kapp joined the company and shared the management with his father Bernhard Kapp and Roman Luft.